Dairy Farmer from Newark, Ohio

-Shipley Farms is home to the Shipley family who work together to care for their 440 Holstein and Jersey cows.
-This fourth generation farm has grown since the 1940s, but the family’s commitment to cow care and producing safe, wholesome milk has always been a top priority.
+Stacey Shipley-Atherton works alongside her brother Adam and family to care for their 500 Holstein and Jersey cows.
+Their fourth-generation farm has grown since the 1940s, but the family’s commitment to cow care and producing safe, wholesome milk has always been a top priority.

 With a college degree in hand, why come back home to be a dairy farmer?

 I wanted to come back because I really do enjoy working with the cows.
 I could go somewhere else and work, and probably make a lot more money and work a lot less hours, but I consider myself lucky to be around here and work with these girls every day.

 I majored in animal science at Ohio State and had a minor in ag business.
 Business is a big part of the dairy farm so I took a lot of business classes for that reason, and I also enhanced my knowledge of animal reproduction and nutrition.